CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_TruSeq.md

 * Use only filter pipette tips and clean your area so it is free of RNases.
 * Ensure that the AMPureXP beads are mixed well immediately prior to use.
 * There are many mixing steps in this protocol - I frequently use a multi-channel pipette to help speed up this process, particularly if many libraries are being prepared.

-## RNA quality control:

 * We use a Tapestation or a BioAnalyzer to assay the input RNA quality.
 Ribosomal integrity numbers of 7 and higher are preferred.
 * We quantify the input RNA using a Qubit fluorometer.

-## Required Materials for Day 1 (These come with the Illumina TruSeq kit):

-* RNA purification beads (These are the oligo dT beads) (bring these to room temperature before use)
-* Bead washing buffer
-* Bead binding buffer
-* Fragment prime finish mix
-* First strand synthesis (in a brown tube)
-* Second strand marking mix
-* Resuspension buffer

-## Required Materials for Day 1 (These do not come with the Illumina TruSeq kit and must be purchased separately):

-* RNase-free water
-* Magnetic plate for a 96-well tray
-* 96-well trays
-* 80% ethanol (make this fresh the day of use)
-* Superscript II (Invitrogen)
-* AMPureXP beads (Beckman-Coulter)

 ## Step 1: Isolate mRNA